Mortgage Rate History | Chart & Trends Over Time 2025

 In December 2022, the Federal Reserve made the decision to dial down the pace of interest rate hikes, cutting the fed funds rate by only 50 basis points (0.50%).
 This trend of dialing back has persisted into 2023, evidenced by four adjustments of 25 basis points (0.25%) in January, March, May, and late July.
 Finally, in September 2024, the Federal Reserve made its first cut, resulting in the current federal funds rate sitting in a range of 4.75% to 5.00%.

-As the fall homebuying season is now underway, the 2024 outlook for mortgage rates has largely aligned with earlier predictions.
+As 2024 comes to an end, the outlook for mortgage rates has largely aligned with earlier predictions.
 Both the Mortgage Bankers Association (MBA) and the National Association of Realtors (NAR) anticipated 30-year mortgage rates to range between 6.1% and 6.8%, and those forecasts have proven to be accurate as rates have declined from last year’s highs.
 This trend has provided much-needed relief for buyers and homeowners alike.

 Many are speculating about where mortgage rates will go in 2025.
 Experts predict further declines, with the Mortgage Bankers Association and Wells Fargo forecasting the 30-year fixed mortgage rate could fall to between 5.5% and 6.0% by the end of next year.
-With the Federal Reserve’s recent rate cut already in place and the next meeting scheduled for December, these anticipated declines could create a more favorable market for homebuyers and homeowners alike.
+With the Federal Reserve’s two rate cuts already in place, these anticipated declines could create a more favorable market for homebuyers and homeowners alike.

 As a borrower, it doesn’t make much sense to try to time your rate in this market.
 Our best advice is to buy when you’re financially ready and can afford the home you want — regardless of current interest rates.